2021 #ThanksResearch Virtual Gala

 september 23, 2021 @ 6pm

-Join us virtually as we celebrate the contributions that biomedical researchers in the Northwest have made towards ending the Coronavirus pandemic.
-Northwest researchers have been involved in basic and epidemiological research, creating treatments, and developing and trialing vaccines.
+For NWABR’s 2021 Gala we gathered virtually to celebrate the contributions that biomedical researchers in the Northwest have made towards ending the Coronavirus pandemic.
+Northwest researchers have been involved in basic and epidemiological research, creating treatments, and developing, and trialing vaccines.
+Many Northwest Researchers also helped the Pandemic response by pausing their own work to free up scare equipment, PPE supplies, and staff.

 By some metrics about one third of the biomedical research effort in the United States has pivoted to allow a focus on the pandemic.

-The 2021 Gala is a celebration of research, of Northwest research institutions, and of the researchers who are the primary hope for return to some form of normalcy.
+The 2021 Gala was a celebration of research, of Northwest research institutions, and of the researchers who are the primary hope for return to some form of normalcy.

 Each year the Board of NWABR gives out awards to celebrate progress in biomedical research.

-Congresswoman Suzan DelBene has agreed to receive this Award on behalf of the community.
+Congresswoman Suzan DelBene, who was herself a researcher in her early career, received this Award on behalf of the community.

 If you have questions about the Gala or want to speak to a human being to discuss involvement in future events, please contact Ken Gordon (206 595-2450).